Graph Learning Under Partial Observability: Achievable Graph Learning

 Let us examine the evolution of the random graph when $N$ grows.
-When the connection probability is a constant $p>0$, the number of neighbors increases linearly with $N$ (in the following, the notation $\sim$ means ``scales as'', when $N\rightarrow\infty$): \beq \boxed{ {\sf D}_{\textnormal{av}}\sim N p\qquad\textnormal{[dense regime]} } \eeq It is not difficult to figure out that, since in this case any node has a number of neighbors growing as $N$, the graph exhibits a {\em dense} connection structure, and for sufficiently large $N$, is likely to be a connected graph, i.e., a graph where there always exists an (undirected) path connecting any pair of nodes.
-However, a fundamental result of random graph theory states that, in order to ensure a graph is connected with high probability as $N$ grows, it is sufficient that the average degree grows logarithmically with $N$, formally~\cite{erd,BollobasRandom}: \beq \boxed{ {\sf D}_{\textnormal{av}}=\log N + \mathcal{O}(\log N)\qquad \textnormal{[log-sparse regime]} } \eeq where $\mathcal{O}(\log N)$ is a sequence diverging to $+\infty$ at most logarithmically and, hence, the connection probability ${\sf D}_{\textnormal{av}}/N$ vanishes.
+When the connection probability is a constant $p>0$, the number of neighbors increases linearly with $N$ (in the following, the notation $\sim$ means ``scales as'', when $N\rightarrow\infty$): \beq \boxed{ {\sf D}_{\textnormal{av}}\sim N p\qquad\textnormal{[dense regime]} } \eeq It is not difficult to figure out that, since in this case any node has a number of neighbors growing as $N$, the graph exhibits a {\em dense} connection structure, and for sufficiently large $N$, is likely to be a connected graph, i.e., a graph where there always exists an undirected path connecting any pair of nodes.
+However, a fundamental result from random graph theory states that, in order to ensure a graph is connected with high probability as $N$ grows, the minimal growth of the average degree is~\cite{erd,BollobasRandom}: \beq \boxed{ {\sf D}_{\textnormal{av}}=\log N + \mathcal{O}(\log N)\qquad \textnormal{[log-sparse regime]} } \eeq where by $\mathcal{O}(\log N)$ we denote a sequence that diverges\footnote{The Big-O notation $f(N)=O(g(N))$ usually means that $|f(N)|$ is upper bounded by $c |g(N)|$ for some constant $c$ and sufficiently large $N$.
+Our notation $\mathcal{O}(f(N))$ adds the requirement that $f(N)\rightarrow+\infty$ as $N\rightarrow\infty$.} to $+\infty$ at most logarithmically and, hence, the connection probability $p\sim{\sf D}_{\textnormal{av}}/N$ vanishes.
 The logarithmic growth corresponds in fact to a {\em phase transition}, since it represents the minimal growth that ensures a connected graph.

 There is yet a third (sparse) connected regime, which is intermediate between the log-sparse and the dense regimes introduced so far.
-This intermediate regime occurs when the average degree grows faster than logarithmically (while the connection probability still vanishes), formally when: \beq \boxed{ {\sf D}_{\textnormal{av}}=\omega_N \log N\qquad \textnormal{[intermediate-sparse regime]} } \eeq where $\omega_N\rightarrow\infty$ in an arbitrary fashion, but sufficiently slow so as to ensure that the connection probability ${\sf D}_{\textnormal{av}}/N$ vanishes.
+This intermediate regime occurs when the average degree grows faster than logarithmically (while the connection probability still vanishes), formally when: \beq \boxed{ {\sf D}_{\textnormal{av}}=\omega_N \log N\qquad \textnormal{[intermediate-sparse regime]} } \eeq where $\omega_N\rightarrow\infty$ in an arbitrary fashion, but sufficiently slow so as to ensure that the connection probability vanishes.